DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture4.md

 And out of the very large volume of equity derivatives trading worldwide from the previous slide, it’s mostly equity options trading:

-> - Hedge on options, trading on exchanges

 ![alt text](assets\IMG53.PNG)

-> It goes without saying that equity index options dwarf everything else.

 ### Share and ETF options